Bay

 Directions:

-off is on the left hand side.
-There is a big signage board that
+is on the left hand side.
+There is a big signage board that can’t

-with 24 hour security but must be arranged in advance for people
+24 hour security but must be arranged in advance for people with normal

 Travel 2 hours by air on LAM airlines from Johannesburg to Inhambane

-Optional transfer by boat across the Inhambane channel as an attractive
+transfer by boat across the Inhambane channel as an attractive scenic

-scenic tour with minimal travel time difference.
-Travel by Road
+tour with minimal travel time difference.
+Travel by Road on the newly

-on the newly tarred highway between Maputo and Bay of Shells turn
+tarred highway between Maputo and Bay of Shells turn off.
+Allow approximately

 Tips when travelling through Mozambique: